What Is PIM Software?

 Brands

 Slick onboarding processes are vital when receiving large volumes of product data from suppliers in varied formats.
-Especially when deploying omnichannel strategies across multiple sales channels.
+Especially when deploying omnichannel strategies across multiple channels.

 Consistency is key to creating amazing customer experiences.
 And it’s much easier to be consistent with automation around your product data.
 Brands are also increasingly selling to consumers cross-continent, with international expansion made easier than ever with Third-Party Logistics.
 PIM handles translations and localized data to make this super simple.